 The effects of carbon monoxide

 Carbon Monoxide binds to your red blood cells two hundred times more easily than oxygen does, so it’s easy to see how toxic it can be and how quickly it can make you ill.
 When enough Carbon Monoxide is ingested during poisoning, various parts of the body will become starved of oxygen and they will die off.
+Having carbon monoxide detectors at home is also an important element of home security.
+It will keep you and your family from the threat of carbon monoxide poisoning.

 What are the symptoms of carbon monoxide poisoning?